Peas

 37. Lollandske Rosiner – (aka ?
 Lolland Raisin) Could this be the renowned “Danish gray soup pea from the 1800’s that was shipped to Copenhagen where it became the “working man’s” protein food and a delicacy for the rich” c/o Seed Saver Exchange Yearbook 2016.
 Part of the Danish Seed Saver’s heirloom rediscovery project.
 A super rare pea variety shared with me from an Pea grower extra-ordinaire, Louise Chevrefils Quebec 2015.
 Plants weren’t too tall (<3ft) with ++++ tendrils.
 Leaves are curly.
 Gorgeous soft pink/purple/white flrs.
 Pods produced modestly with no wax liners.
 Large brownish squarish seeds.
 Rare

-38. Magnolia Blossom Sugar Snap (Green podded) – Back for 2024!
-Obtained thro the SSEx seed exchange from Julianna Griffin, Ontario.
+38. Magnolia Blossom Sugar Snap (Green podded) – Obtained thro the SSEx seed exchange from Julianna Griffin, Ontario.
 Plants can reach from 5-8 feet!
 Developed by Alan Kapular Of Peace Seeds from Corvallis, Oregon.
 What distinguishes this snap variety from others: They offer light green 4″ pods, bearing a distinctive red strip down the side that gets darker when more mature.
 When they dry/mature, they become light beige with a twist!
 Flowers are a pale pink/dark purple tone…delight to the eyes!
 Plants will grow to 5ft, at least!
 70-75 days Pkt…$4.00

-39. Magnolia Sugar Snap (Purple Podded) – Back for 2024!
-Obtained from Sandra Feldstein in 2014.
+39. Magnolia Sugar Snap (Purple Podded) – Obtained from Sandra Feldstein in 2014.
 Originally developed by Alan Kapular (retired) of Peace Seeds of Corvallis, Oregon.
 Plants will reach 6-7 feet easy.
 Flowers are a rich bi-color of pink/purple.
 Later maturing (when in fresh stage) deep dark purple pods!
 Pods will dry to a tough-like, woven look, bearing a great shade of purple/blue.
 70-75 days Pkt…$4.00

 40. Mammoth Melting Sugar Here is the famous “mainstay” large 5-6″ long, flat edible podded snow pea variety, so many folks have come to love over the years.
 Vines grow from 5 to 6 feet and bear large white flowers.
 Have a few packets available.